 5.13 Physical violence or the threat of violence (whether physical, verbal or otherwise) against any person whilst undertaking training at Flying Time Aviation will result in instant dismissal from the Course and no refund of fees will be made.

-6.2 The remaining fees for the Flight Deck Programme are payable over the first twelve (12) months of the Flight Deck Programme.
+6.2 Following an initial instalment of £10,000 for the Flight Deck Programme, the remaining fees are paid over the first 18 months of the course.

-6.3 The remaining fees for the PPL, Hour Building, CPL, IR, the self fly Course, or any other Courses are payable as and when the Student is notified by Flying Time Aviation, depending on the Student's flying account balance for the relevant Course which is reviewed by Flying Time Aviation on a fortnightly basis.
+6.3 The remaining fees for any Course are payable as and when the Student is notified by Flying Time Aviation, depending on the Student's flying account balance for the relevant Course which is reviewed by Flying Time Aviation on a fortnightly basis.

 6.4 All Course fees, subject to any manifest error, will be the published fees for the relevant Course at the time of enrolment.
 However, the Student acknowledges and understands that the Course fees are based on third party or product costs including fuel and Brighton City Airport fees which are beyond Flying Time Aviation’s control.
 In the event that during the Course, there is an increase in any such costs then Flying Time Aviation reserves the right to increase the Course fee for the remaining proportion of the Course unless the full Course fee has been paid in advance by the Student.